 Next up were several more versions – adequately baked – with a great texture but not quite there on the flavour.
 I finally hit the jackpot on bake number 4, which is what I’m presenting today.

-Inside of each squidgy slice of this Vegan Ginger Loaf Cake is a gentle, yet warming ginger hug.
+Inside of each squidgy slice of this vegan ginger cake is a gentle, yet warming ginger hug.
 Other spices are included in this bake, but they serve to accentuate the ginger, rather than detract from it.
 Subtle undertones of zesty citrus and sweet, mild almond run through each bite too.

 In my opinion, a loaf cake is not complete without some form of icing.
 So I’ve slathered a reassuringly thick glacé icing, infused with orange, onto the top of this cake.
 And, just for a little pizazz, a few nuggets of crystallised ginger and flaked almonds top it all off in understated yet effective style.

-This is the kind of cake that begs to be served with a cup of tea when you’ve returned from a long, bracing autumn walk.
+This easy ginger cake is the kind of bake that begs to be served with a cup of tea when you’ve returned from a long, bracing autumn walk.
 In nice, thick slices.
 I don’t know any better way to serve cake, do you?

 Vegan Ginger Loaf Cake with Orange & Almond